-As the Town completed the year, its governmental funds reported a fund balance of \$10,437,646, which is 14.6 percent higher than last year.
-The primary reason for the increase was due the grant income received for various projects the Town is working on and the increase in property tax revenue.
+As the Town completed the year, its governmental funds reported a fund balance of \$12,464,022, which is 19.41percent higher than last year.
+The primary reason for the increase was due the increase in interest income due to rising interest rates and for debt that was issued.